ahmedshaaban1608/Tweeter-Clone/README.md

 ---

-**Disclaimer**: This project is a clone created for educational purposes and is not affiliated with or endorsed by Upwork.
+**Disclaimer**: This project is a clone created for educational purposes and is not affiliated with or endorsed by Twitter.